2018 - 2019

 Michael Canzoneri, Moot Court.
 Mr. Canzoneri is the Supervising Deputy Attorney General in the Office of the Attorney General, California Department of Justice.
 He is currently the Trial Team Coordinator, supervising trial and DA recusal assignments in northern and eastern districts of California (26 counties).

 Dennis Cota '86, Trial Practice.
-Mr. Cota is a public law specialist and founder of Cota Cole & Huber LLP, with over 30 years' experience representing both private clients and public entities.
+Mr. Cota is a magistrate judge for the United States District Court for the Eastern District of California, with over 30 years' experience representing both private clients and public entities.

 Errol Dauis '11, Analytical and Persuasive Writing.
 Mr. Dauis is an attorney at Kronick Moskovitz Tiedemann & Girard where he advises public and private-sector employers on a full range of employment law issues including employment contracts; employee hiring; employee classification; wage and hour; meal and rest periods; disciplinary actions; termination; and claims of discrimination, harassment, and retaliation.
 He is a currently serving on the Sacramento County Bar Association’s Diversity Hiring and Retention Committee which oversees the Summer Fellowship Program.
 He has also served as a mentor for students of Year Up, whose mission is to close the opportunity divide by providing urban young adults with skills and experience.